Ultimate Newborn Baby Product Shopping List For Indian Parents

 For the first three months, consult your doctor even if your newborn has a slight sniffle as they have an under developed immune system.

 Usually, you will have to keep necessary medicines like paracetamol drops, colic aid, Neosporin powder (for umbilical cord) and saline drops.
 It is also advised to give Vitamin D drops to babies till the age of 1.
 But DO NOT buy anything right away.
 Ask your pediatrician and buy medicines only as prescribed by him/her.
-Do not depend on advices dispensed by fellow moms or neighbours and experiment with home remedies on newborns.
+Do not depend on advice dispensed by fellow moms or neighbors and experiment with home remedies on newborns.

 Then there are things like stroller (necessary if you have more than 1 child), bouncers, rockers, cradles, play gyms, rattle toys and a ton of other stuffs.
 But if you stick to the basics (which itself is a lot) you are likely to be perfectly fine for the first three months of your baby’s life.